xufuture/qserv/README-protolog.txt

 This is a feature branch created by Bill Chickering on 3/13/14 that contains an implementation of a prototype logging mechanism for qserv built using log4cxx.

+This version of qserv requires installation of the following software in addition to everything normally required by qserv: apr-1.5.0 apr-util-1.5.3 apache-log4cxx-0.10.0

 To deploy an instance of qserv from this source code, in addition to any/all procedures "normally" required, one must create a log4cxx XML configuration file in the $QSERV_BASE/etc directory and change the hardcoded path within